timoschnepf/web-scraping-toolbox/README.md

-# web scraping building blocks
+# Web Scraping Building Blocks
 Building blocks for a web-scraping script in python3.6

 This is not a running python-script but building blocks to set up your own web-scraper in python3.6